nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The `FREQUENCY` and `OCCURRENCE` are optional parameters, and must both be included or excluded.
 * `FREQUENCY` has to take on one of the following values: `Daily`, `Weekly`, `Biweekly`, `Monthly` and `Quarterly`.
 * `OCCURRENCE` is a **strictly positive integer**.
-* If there is already an existing visit scheduled for the elderly, this command will schedule a new visit that overwrites the existing one.
+* If there is already a next visit scheduled for the elderly, this command will schedule a new visit that overwrites the existing one.

 Examples:
-* `visit 1 at/2021-12-31 17:00` schedules a meeting to the first elderly in the address book on 31th December 2021, 5PM.
+* `visit 1 at/2021-12-31 17:00`
+  > Schedules a meeting to the first elderly in the address book on 31th December 2021, 5PM.
-* `visit 1 at/2021-12-31 17:00 f/weekly o/3` schedules a recurring weekly meeting for 3 times to the first elderly in the address book on 31th December 2021, 5PM.
+* `visit 1 at/2021-12-31 17:00 f/weekly o/3`
+  > Schedules a recurring weekly meeting for 3 times to the first elderly in the address book on 31th December 2021, 5PM.

 ### Mark one visit as done : `done`